gumaerc-testorg/21l.705-spring-2003/content/pages/readings.md

 We'll also read paintings by Burne-Jones ("King Cophetua and the Beggar Maid," "Star of Bethlehem.") and Wm.
 Holman Hunt ("Light of the World", "Rienzi").

 Extra evening class this week:
 [*Wilde*](https://www.imdb.com/title/tt0120514/).
 DVD, 117 min.
 Columbia/Tristar, UK, 1997.

 After this film, write a 2-page meditation on the film's attitude toward the relation of the life to the art.
 You may consider dimensions of class, of sexuality and/or its social or legal descriptions, of other cultural forces, of psychology.
 If you're stuck for a topic, consider why the film uses the Wilde story as its framing device.

-We'll also read paintings by D. G. Rossetti ("The Girlhood of the Virgin Mary," "How they Met Themselves," and "Ecce Ancilla Domini"), and for reference read Buchanan, "The Fleshy School of Petry." ([download](http://jefferson.village.virginia.edu/) versions of and commentary on these works from the Rossetti Archive)
+We'll also read paintings by D. G. Rossetti ("The Girlhood of the Virgin Mary," "How they Met Themselves," and "Ecce Ancilla Domini"), and for reference read Buchanan, "The Fleshy School of Petry."

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 2